lennoknet/vein-server/README.md

 Ensure you have Debian 12 or 13 installed properly, given your machine a static IP, internet access and ensure the query port and game port you want to use are accessible through NAT.

-To install the VEIN Server, just clone the repo, make the install script executable, and then run it:
+To install the VEIN Server, please clone the repo, make the install script executable, and then run it:

 ```bash
 git clone https://github.com/lennoknet/vein-server.git